 C. Application: Love the other person if your love for the Lord is real, (John 14:15)

-2. It’s a new commandment
+2. Love is a new command

 A. “…A new command I give you…” The old commandment was, “Love your neighbour as yourself”.